PrivacyHawk Logo

 Securing your online presence is critical to preventing future instances of identity theft.
 Start by changing passwords for all your online accounts, especially those related to financial institutions, email, and social media.
 Use strong, unique passwords for each account and consider using a password manager to keep track of them.

-Additionally, enable two-factor authentication (2FA) wherever possible.
+Additionally, two-factor authentication (2FA) can be enabled wherever possible.
 This adds an extra layer of security by requiring a second form of verification beyond just your password, such as a code sent to your mobile phone.
 Be cautious about the personal information you share online and review the privacy settings on social media platforms to control who can see your posts and personal details.

 3. Beware of Future Scams